tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_api_list.md

 102. [Spotify API](https://developer.spotify.com/web-api/)
 103. [Trello API](https://developers.trello.com/)

 {% include tip.html content="I last checked these links in January 2018.
 Given how fast the technology landscape changes, some links may be out of date.
 However, if you simply type <i>{product} + api docs</i> into Google's search, you will likely find the company's developer doc site.
-Most commonly the API docs are at developer.{company}.com." %}
+Most commonly, the API docs are at developer.{company}.com." %}

 ## Programmableweb<span>.</span>com: A directory of API doc sites on the open web